murrain/handbook/team-empowerment/onboarding.md

 * Watch the [Finance Brownbag](https://app.gong.io/call?id=4549731811283619078) to learn more about how Aptible operates from a financial standpoint.

 ##### By End of Week 2
-* Get ready for your AMA (Ask Me Anything), to occur during your first or second company-wide meeting dependent on timing of your start date.
-There's no need to formally prepare however People Ops (currently: Taylor & Yujie) will share a few questions with you (and sometimes a request for images) ahead of time so you can give them some thought.
+* Get ready for your AMA (Ask Me Anything), to occur during your first or second company-wide meeting dependent on the timing of your start date.
+There's no need to formally prepare, however People Ops (currently: Taylor & Yujie) will share a few questions with you (and sometimes a request for images) ahead of time so you can give them some thought.
 We've found it fun to share images with the team to enhance interactivity and when possible, get the team to guess your responses!

 * Familiarize yourself with [Aptible Handbook](https://www.aptible.com/handbook/) and provide feedback to help us improve or better yet, submit a PR for suggested improvements directly!